siberoloji/siberoloji.github.io/content/en/blog/Linux/2024-08-15-understanding-the-diff-command-in-linux-a-comprehensive-guide-for-intermediate-users.md

-* If you want to create a patch file to update `oldfile.c` to `newfile.c`, use the following command: `bash diff -u oldfile.c newfile.c &gt; update.patch`
+* If you want to create a patch file to update `oldfile.c` to `newfile.c`, use the following command: `bash diff -u oldfile.c newfile.c > update.patch`

 * The patch file `update.patch` can then be used with the `patch` command to apply the changes.